Factsheet - how do we keep it all going and growing?

 Operations

-Currently Hartwood operates 18 group residences (15 in Fairfax county and 3 in the Henrico/Richmond area) housing and supporting 92 persons in the community; a facility-based respite and emergency services project with 6 beds (also located in Fairfax county); an in-home supports and drop-in services program in Fairfax county; and a respite subsidy project providing financial support to families who have special care needs; and 5 private endowment funds.
+Currently, Hartwood operates 17 group residences (15 in Fairfax County and 2 in the Henrico/Richmond area) housing and supporting approximately 100 persons in the community; a facility-based respite and emergency services project with 6 beds (also located in Fairfax County); an in-home supports and drop-in services program in Fairfax County; and a respite subsidy project providing financial support to families who have special care needs; and 5 private endowment funds.

 Hartwood currently provides partnership with the Fairfax-Falls Church and Arlington Community Services Boards and the Henrico Area Mental Health and Developmental Services Agency.